debops/debops/docs/philosophy.rst

 administration in a different, programmable and automated way.

 The `Ansible <https://github.com/ansible/ansible>`__ project is one such tool.
-It has very easy to use, but powerful configuration language, very friendly towards system administrators.
+It is very easy to use, but powerful configuration language, very friendly towards system administrators.
 In the past, while evaluating different configuration management systems to use at my workplace, I noticed that there were no easy to use, extensible, general purpose projects that managed Debian-based environments using Ansible.
-Since I needed such a project to manage different, heterogenous Debian servers, I started writing one.
+Since I needed such a project to manage different, heterogeneous Debian servers, I started writing one.
 Over time, it has evolved into DebOps.

 The name "DebOps" is a portmanteau of "Debian" and "Operations", and it hints